-A collimated beam of light is a beam (typically a laser beam) which has a low beam divergence, so that the beam radius does not undergo significant changes within moderate propagation distances.
+A collimated beam of light is a beam (typically a laser beam) propagating in a homogeneous medium (e.g. in air) with a low beam divergence, so that the beam radius does not undergo significant changes within moderate propagation distances.
 In the simple (and frequently encountered) case of Gaussian beams, this means that the Rayleigh length must be long compared with the envisaged propagation distance.
 For example, a 1064-nm beam with a 1-mm beam radius at its beam waist has a Rayleigh length of ≈ 3 m in air, so that it can be considered as being collimated within a normal laboratory setup.
 Note that the Rayleigh length scales with the square of the beam waist radius, so that large beam radii are essential for long propagation distances.

-A divergent beam can simply be collimated with a lens or a curved mirror, where the focal length or curvature radius is chosen such that the originally curved wavefronts become flat.
+A divergent beam can be collimated with a beam collimator device, which in simple case is essentially a lens or a curved mirror, where the focal length or curvature radius is chosen such that the originally curved wavefronts become flat.
 (Of course, the beam radius at the position of the lens or mirror should be large enough to obtain a low divergence.)
 Any residual divergence can be fine adjusted via the position of the lens or mirror along the beam direction.
-The collimation can be checked, for example, by measuring the evolution of beam radius over some distance in free space, via a Shack–Hartmann sensor, or with certain kinds of interferometers.
+The collimation can be checked, for example, by measuring the evolution of beam radius over some distance in free space, via a Shack–Hartmann wavefront sensor, or with certain kinds of interferometers.